TheRenegadeCoder/sample-programs/docs/languages/_posts/2018-11-01-powershell.md

 candidate 1 version.

-PowerShell is now up to version 5.1 for stable builds and the new 6.0 version which was announced in 2016 is in public beta.
+PowerShell is now up to version 5.1 for stable builds and the new 6.0 version which was announced in [2016 is in public beta][8].
 The largest change in this version is it’s now open-source and will now be called PowerShell Core as it runs on [.NET Core][4] as opposed to the [.NET Framework][5] which previous versions use.[^3]